The new name for Retroscreen Virology.

 We are experts in a field where people lead the way.
 The demand for new treatments in the drive towards a healthier world is a pressing one.
 There is a real need to better understand the true causes of debilitating and life threatening conditions and identify the best way to alleviate or cure them.
 However, the process of bringing new, affordable treatments to market is complex, costly, high risk and long.

-Our approach is radically simple.
+At hVIVO, our approach is radically simple.
 We develop human models of disease that enable organisations to discover better drugs and diagnostics and accelerate new product validation.

 Our belief is that real people hold the key to understanding human biology and this radically simple concept is opening up a brave new world of breakthrough science.